-Johann Peter Meis, a butcher (Fleischer), and his family arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard a ship under the command of Skipper Franz Nikolaus Schröder.
+Johann Peter Meis, a butcher (Fleischer), his wife Maria, and daughter Julianna (age 5) arrived from Lübeck at the port of Oranienbaum on 15 September 1766 aboard a ship under the command of Skipper Franz Nikolaus Schröder.

 They are recorded on an appendix to the 1767 census of Beauregard in Household No. 12.
 They settled in the Volga German colony of Zug.

 The 1767 census records that Johann Peter Meis came from the German village of Steinig in the Fulda region.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Zg19.